 Talk to your doctor about what to expect from the disease and from treatment.
-MS is an unpredictable disease, but you probably can get some idea of what is "normal" and what symptoms or problems are reasons for concern.
+MS is an unpredictable disease.
+But you probably can get some idea of what is "normal" and what symptoms or problems are reasons for concern.

 Some people who have MS want active, regular support from their doctors.
-Others want to manage their condition on their own as much as possible.
+Others want to manage their condition on their own as much as they can.
 Wherever you are in this range, find out which signs or symptoms mean that you need to see your doctor.
 And seek help when you need it.

 Examinations and Tests

 Diagnosing multiple sclerosis (MS) isn't always easy and in some cases may take time.

 Your medical history and neurological examination can identify possible nervous system problems and are often enough to strongly suggest a diagnosis of MS. Tests may help confirm or rule out the diagnosis when your history and examination do not provide clear evidence of the disease.
 MRI and neurological examination may help doctors predict which people will develop MS after a first attack of symptoms.